Blogs are the bread and butter of orthodox

 end up being formulaic and mechanical, and you'll probably be disappointed by how

-ineffective they are.
+ineffective they are (especially as

 And I'm sorry to report that "everyone else is doing it" is a bad reason to launch a blog,